-Heather O’Brien is a fiction author and no stranger to the creative arts.
+Heather O’Brien is a novelist and no stranger to the creative arts.
 The great-great-granddaughter of world-renowned cellist Bruno Steindel of the Chicago Symphony Orchestra, she can trace back her creative roots to five generations of notable musicians, artists, and toy makers.
 Her family tree contains the branches of many disciplines of the finer arts.

-Like all human drama, the overarching plotline for her The Ties That Bind saga is multiplex and surpasses the confines of a single novel.
-Over time, the story has grown from a sequel to a trilogy, and eventually into to a seven-book series.
+Like all human drama, the overarching plotline for the Music is Murder saga is multiplex and surpasses the confines of a single novel.
+Over time, the story grew from a sequel (A Fate Worse Than Fame) to a trilogy (Ballad of Someday), and eventually into to a 7-book series.
 The overall foundation remains the story that found her at age eleven.